 I have been conducting a lot of secret shopper engagements recently.
 For these projects, I take on the role of a parent and experience exactly what they experience during a client’s school tour.
 In the last month alone, I think I have taken around 8 different school tours!

 Getting the school tour right is one of the most critical things that you can do to improve your student enrollment.
-The hard part in enrollment marketing is getting a prospective parent interested enough to tour your school.
+The hardest part of enrollment marketing is getting a prospective parent interested enough to tour your school.
 But what is almost more important is giving them an incredible school tour, and most critically, “closing the deal” as they are walking out your door.

-What is the benefit of having a strong school tour?
-Let’s look at two hypothetical K-8 Charter schools.
+What are the benefits of having a strong school tour?
+Let’s look at two hypothetical K-8 schools.

 - School A has 100 families tour the school and manages to enroll 60 new students.
 They have a “closure rate” of 60%.

 - School B has 100 families tour and enrolls 70.
 They have a closure rate of 70%.

 The ten incremental students that school B enrolled equates to about $65,000 in additional state funding or tuition (1 student = $6,500).
 That is enough to hire an additional teacher!
 Taken over the entire time these students are at the school (assuming these 10 were kindergarteners), this is an additional $585,000 more for the school!

 You can see how improving your school tour can have significant financial benefits.

 Though each school will present itself differently, here are four ways that you can improve your tour experience and enroll more students.